thinkingmik/acl-manager-laravel/README.md

 ## Introduction

 Adds ACL to Laravel 4.
-This ACL solutions for Laravel 4 store the permissions rules in the database.
+This ACL solution for Laravel 4 is useful when you need to store policy rules or users' roles into a database.
 ACL Manager are composed by three entities:

 1. Roles